Incident Timeline

 text/plain

 The timeline can be filtered to specific events.
 You can also save these filters as Saved Views, enabling more accessible selection and filtering when revisiting this incident and other incidents.
+This also includes setting certain views or filters as default for all of your incidents.

 Certain types of timeline events, such as messages posted directly in the UI, allow users to edit or copy the message.
 These action buttons are on the right side next to the star.